 Canada has implemented a number of national measures against Sudan in response to the government’s role in the country’s conflicts, and in support of Canada’s policy for peace in this country.
-These measures include withholding commercial support services and government-to-government development cooperation.
+These measures include withholding commercial support services, including export finance and trade and investment development activities, and government-to-government development cooperation.
 In addition, Canada has implemented in Canadian domestic law the sanctions mandated by the United Nations Security Council, including an arms embargo as well as an asset freeze and travel ban directed against designated persons.